marcphilipp/introduction-to-gradle/README.md

 - Register `zipSources` task that reuses an existing task class
 - Add adhoc `helloWorld` task
 - Define and use custom `Greeting` task class
+- Use the Provider API in the custom task class

 ## License